 SWIMVIZ reads the SWIMVIZ database and allows the user to dynamically query, plot, and map data from the DB.
 On startup, it reads the Settings.xml, and DefaultQueries.xm (or PostgresDefaultQueries.xml for the PostgreSQL setup) files.
-See the SWIMVIZ User’s Guide for more information.
+See the SWIMVIZ User’s Guide (/model/code/viz/documentation/swim_viz_userguide.doc) for more information.

-Once a SWIMVIZ SQLite database is created, it can be export to PostgreSQL (v.
+Once a SWIMVIZ SQLite database is created, it can be exported to PostgreSQL (v.
 8.3) database format.
-The SWIMVIZtoPOSTGRES.R generates a SQL script and CSV data files, with customizable variables at the top of the script.
+The SWIMVIZtoPOSTGRES.R script (in model/code/viz) generates a SQL script and CSV data files, with customizable variables at the top of the script.
 The R-generated bulk insert SQL script may be run on the PostgreSQL database to load the data from the associated CSV files.

 Select Link Analysis Module